tutorcruncher/timecruncher/_posts/2015-01-22-stimulating-learning-environment.md

 ---
 layout: post
-title:  How to Create a Stimulating Learning Environment
+title:  "How to Create a Stimulating Learning Environment"
 permalink: stimulating-learning-environment
 ---
 Our environments can have a huge impact on how we learn.
 If your tutoring